GHANV05/LyricGenerationNLP/README.md

 - Cosine Similarity → Quantitative similarity score between generated lyrics and real training lyrics using a bag-of-words vectorization

 These metrics are implemented in metrics.py and applied using ```metrics_tests.ipynb,``` where we visualize distributions and averages using ```matplotlib``` and ```seaborn```.

-Example Visualizations
-- Bar charts comparing average metric values by genre

-- Histograms of cosine similarity distributions between generated and real songs

-- Comparative tables showing top genres with highest or lowest metric scores
+The visualizations are saved in CSCI3832_FinalProject/SupplementaryMaterials/metrics_images

 The results provide a quantitative foundation to assess how closely generated lyrics match the stylistic and linguistic patterns of real-world lyrics.

 ### Human Evaluation

 ## Future Steps
+As the model currently stands, it is effectively a first verse lyric generator, and not a very good one.
+Steps that could be taken to improve and further experiment with this model would be to train it with more data for more epochs.
+This would result in general improved behavior.
+Another thing that would be interesting to explor would be to train the model on music from only one artist and then generate songs that mimic that artist.
+Lastly, to get a really good song, you would likely want a different model for each sections of a song (verse, chorus, bridge) that can take in the previous models work and add the next section to it.
+All of these would require more time and computational power, except perhaps training the model on one artists work - which may end up being a summer project.
+Overall, we are happy with the current results and excited to see where this could go further.

 ## Acknowledgments